mpienkosz/caseweek-socialmedia/README.md

 ```
 jupyter notebook
 ```
-After this command, the jupyter app should automatically pop up in your browser.
+After executing this command, the jupyter app should automatically pop up in your browser.
 Open the browser, select the `Environment_Test.ipynb` notebook and run it.
 With the correctly set up environment, you should see the output similar to the following:

 ```